The Ultimate Guide to Meinl Cymbals: Series Explained, Sounds & How to Choose

 For drummers looking for a reliable and affordable starting point, however, the Meinl HCS series remains one of the best and most accessible cymbal ranges available today.

-Meinl Classics Custom Cymbals
+Classics Custom Series

 For many drummers, the Meinl Classics Custom family represents the first step into the world of serious bronze cymbals.
 Sitting above the HCS range and below Meinl's flagship hand-hammered offerings, Classics Custom cymbals have become one of the most popular and diverse families within the entire Meinl series.